-The Company obtains independent valuations for its property, plant and equipment, right-of-use assets and investment properties after regular intervals.
+The Company obtains independent valuations for its operating fixed assets and investment properties after regular intervals.
 The management updates the assessment of the fair value of each property, taking into account the most recent independent valuations.
 The management determine a property's value within a range of reasonable fair value estimates.
 The best evidence of fair value of land is current prices in an active market for similar lands.
-The best evidence of fair value of buildings is to calculate fair depreciated market valueby applying an appropriate annual rate of depreciated market value by applying an appropriate annual rate of the same and electric installation.
+The best evidence of fair value of buildings is to calculate fair depreciated market value by applying an appropriate annual rate of depreciation on the new construction/replacement value of the same building.
+The best evidence of fair value of electric installations, furniture fixtures and office equipment and vehicles is to calculate fair depreciated market value by applying an appropriate annual rate of depreciation on the replacement value / new purchase of the same and electric installation.